wechaty/wechaty/README.md

 $ docker run -e WECHATY_TOKEN="$TOKEN" zixia/wechaty
 ```

-`TOKEN` is required here, because you need this key in the next step, to manage wechaty on the chatbot cloud manager: https://www.wechaty.io
+`WECHATY_TOKEN` is required here, because you need this key to manage wechaty on the chatbot cloud manager: https://www.wechaty.io

 ## Deploy with Heroku